Jewelry and Gemstone Insurance: Nine Questions You Need to Ask

 Before you purchase any insurance policy, check the company's Best's Financial Strength Rating (FSR).
 This is a measure of its ability to pay claims.
 You should try to do business with companies rated "A" or better.

 Finally, a question for you:

-What If I Don't Like The Answers I'm Getting From A Potential Insurer?
+9. What If I Don't Like the Answers I'm Getting from a Potential Insurer?

 Keep shopping.
-Insurance is a big industry but it's also a product.
-Purchase the jewelry and gemstone insurance that will give you peace of mind and protect your investments.
+Jewelry and gemstone insurance is a big industry but it's also a product.
+Purchase the policy that'll give you peace of mind and protect your investments.
 You have many options to consider as long as you're asking questions.